matsnowak/kafka-scribe/tests/README.md

 ## Performance Considerations

-The integration tests start real Kafka brokers in Docker containers, which can be resource-intensive.
+The integration tests connect to a running Kafka instance, which should be started manually before running the tests.
 To improve performance:

 1. Use the `--test` flag to run only the integration tests you need
 2. Consider running tests in parallel with `--parallel`
-3. Reuse Kafka instances across tests where possible
+3. Keep the Kafka instance running between test runs to avoid startup overhead

 ## CI/CD Integration

 These tests are designed to run in CI/CD environments.
 In your CI configuration:

 1. Ensure Docker is available
+2. Start Kafka before running the tests
-2. Set appropriate timeouts for test execution
+3. Set appropriate timeouts for test execution
-3. Consider caching Docker images to speed up test runs
+4. Consider caching Docker images to speed up test runs

 Example GitHub Actions configuration: